drivendataorg/zamba/docs/docs/extra-options.md

     )
     ```

 The options for `weight_download_region` are `us`, `eu`, and `asia`.
-Once a model's weights are downloaded, the tool will use the local version and will not need to perform this download again.
+Once a model's weights are downloaded, `zamba` will use the local version and will not need to perform this download again.

 ## Video size

 When `zamba` loads videos prior to either inference or training, it resizes all of the video frames before feeding them into a model.
-Higher resolution videos will lead to more detailed accuracy in prediction, but will use more memory and take longer to either predict on or train from.
+Higher resolution videos will lead to superior accuracy in prediction, but will use more memory and take longer to train and/or predict.
 The default video loading configuration for all three pretrained models resizes images to 240x426 pixels.

 Say that you have a large number of videos, and you are more concerned with detecting blank v. non-blank videos than with identifying different species.
 In this case, you may not need a very high resolution and iterating through all of your videos with a high resolution would take a very long time.
 To resize all images to 50x50 pixels instead of the default 240x426: